| | |

 Before I went to Thailand, I had no idea what a Ping Pong show was.

-Like most people, my friends and I were approached by one of the many sellers, waving a laminated sheet of paper at us and making the little pop pop sound with his mouth, like all of the other Ping Pong touts.
+Like most people, my friends and I were approached by one of the many sellers, waving a laminated sheet of paper at us and making a little pop pop sound with his mouth to get our attention.

-As Ping Pong shows are marketed as one of the ‘must-do’ tourist activities, along with watching a Thai boxing match and going to see one of the Ladyboy cabaret shows, I was expecting a glitzy venue with a huge crowd and women showing off their unusual skills with pride.
+As Ping Pong shows in Thailand are marketed as one of the ‘must-do’ tourist activities, along with watching a Thai boxing match and going to see a Ladyboy cabaret show, I was expecting a glitzy venue with a huge crowd and women showing off their unusual skills with pride.

-As the tout gestured for us to go inside, we tentatively made our way up the steep staircase towards the entrance, already feeling as though this experience was going to be a lot seedier than previously anticipated.
+Exchanging glances, we tentatively made our way up the stairs, already feeling as though this experience was going to be a lot seedier than anticipated.

-Our sense of uneasiness only increased when we entered the club and found it to be almost empty, the only customers being a couple of Western guys that were clearly unsuspecting tourists just like us.
+Our sense of unease only increased when we entered the club and found it to be almost empty, the only customers being a couple of backpackers that were clearly as clueless as us.

-The mamasan, an aggressive-looking overweight lady, took our entrance fees and drinks orders, returning a moment later with 4 warm bottles of overpriced Chang.
+An aggressive-looking lady who turned out to be the manager took our entrance fees and drinks orders, returning a moment later with 4 warm bottles of overpriced Chang.

 The performers, all of whom looked much older than we would have expected, stood smoking beside the stage, wearing cheap string bikinis and sour expressions.